itzanuj/htmlemail-website/_posts/2017-09-11-custom-sendgrid-templates.markdown

 With SendGrid you can either store your HTML as a reusable template or you can send it as part of your API request.

-### How to use custom email templates for Sengrid transactional emails
+### How to use custom email templates for SendGrid transactional emails

 * Open your SendGrid dashboard
 * Go to `Templates` > `Transactional`